Home / Blog / Purchasing Guide / One-Piece vs. Two-Piece Toilets: Which Should You Choose

 3. Are there water-saving options for both one-piece and two-piece toilets?

 Absolutely.
 Many modern one-piece and two-piece toilets are designed with water efficiency in mind.
-Look for toilets with WaterSense certification, which indicates compliance with EPA criteria for water efficiency.
+Look for toilets with Watermark and WaterSense certification, which indicates compliance with EPA criteria for water efficiency.

 Dual-flush toilets, which allow you to choose between a full or reduced flush for liquid or solid waste, are also excellent for water conservation.